nicksstapleton/blog/_drafts/2021-04-30-logos-buyers-guide.md

 ### A Word to Seminary Students

-Most seminary students I know are not flush with cash and do not have a book budget like some pastors.
+Most seminary students are not flush with cash and do not have a book budget like some pastors.
 Many work multiple jobs and have to take on loans simply to get through seminary.
 Access to a resource like Logos is a privilege.

 If you are in a position to consider investing in Logos: Do it.![](https://media.giphy.com/media/BjHIjM2YFC3rEUaMrw/giphy.gif)